kudmni/oauth2-yandex-money/README.md

         'code' => $_GET['code']
     ]);

-    // Optional: Now you have a token you can look up a users profile data try {
+    // Optional: Now you have a token you can look up an account data try {

         // We got an access token, let's now get the owner details